copywrite 2017 by me

 What to cook this week?

+This week is the third Sunday of the month.
 This is the day we cook with Aunties and Uncles – Via Zoom.
 Uncle Dan recommends “whatever casserole”.
 Meaning lets not sweat the small stuff .
+Lets cook with what we have and get together.

 Garden Pavilion Lunch Menu ~ Sensational Salad Entrees